textpattern/textpattern.github.io/administration/themes-panel.md

 You open the Theme property editor when creating a new theme or choosing to edit an existing one.
 Each theme has various pieces of information associated with it, as described here:

-**Theme name:** the first control in the section editor panel is a text box where you type a new section name and create it.
+**Theme name:** the first control in the theme editor panel is a text box where you type a new theme name and create it.
 A theme renaming will also rename its related directory if it exists.

 **Theme title:** if empty, the theme title will be set from the theme name.